-You need a bachelor’s degree to teach in primary, secondary and special schools in England.
-This does not have to be a bachelor’s degree in teaching.
+You need a bachelor’s degree (in any subject) to teach in primary, secondary and special schools in England.

 Teacher training courses usually take 9 months full-time, or 18 to 24 months part-time.

 If you’re not from the UK, find out about training to teach in England as a non-UK citizen.

 Teacher training course providers

 Your postgraduate teacher training course might be provided by:

 - a university (sometimes referred to as university-led training)

 - a school or group of schools (sometimes referred to as school-led training, or an apprenticeship)